 Legal Documents

-Legal documents are reviewed during the due diligence phase of selling your business.
-Potential buyers and their advisors will want to understand your business’ legal obligations and responsibilities found in the language of your legal documents.
+Potential buyers and their advisors will want to understand your business' legal obligations and responsibilities described in your legal documents.
 To prepare yourself for this process, be sure to have accurate records of the following:

 Lease agreements.
 This can include building and equipment leases that a potential buyer would likely assume at the sale of your business.